 It follows from this that we found that valuations do not drive decisions: they are required, but often do not play as active a role as had been originally anticipated.
+These valuers acting for social housing providers understood.
 However, it was also found that cash flow analysis was increasingly important both for management purposes and for financing.
-Where cash flow analysis lies behind reported values, the links to business efficiency and savings to go towards planned retrofits is an aid to decision-making.
+Where cash flow analysis lies behind reported values, the links to business efficiency and savings to go towards planned retrofits is an aid to decision making.